Indonesia Waterfall Guide: 17 Best Waterfalls In Indonesia

 Curug Cikaso is located in West Java near the Ciletuh Geopark.
 If you’re staying in the geopark, it’s a 1.5 hour drive and then a 5 minute hike to reach these unusual falls.

 This waterfall is a stunner!
-The best time to visit is around March/April, at the end of the rainy season.
+The best time to visit is around April, at the end of the rainy season, when the water has such a nice color.

 10. Curug Citambur Waterfall (West Java)